andycranston/ipv4zeropad/README.md

 Select and copy the zero padded IPv4 addresses from the right hand side text input box and paste them back into your application.

-Finally use the sort function on your application to sort on the zero padded IPv4 addresses.
+Finally use the sort function in your application to sort on the zero padded IPv4 addresses.

 ## Installing the `ipv4zeropad.py` CGI script